 A mouth guard's shelf life is determined by two factors; its usage, and how you take care of it.
 In all cases, a poorly maintained mouth guard wears out almost 2 times more quickly than when properly maintained.

 Taking care of your sports mouth guard isn't a difficult endeavour.
-We've made a quick check list to help you get the most out of your mouth guard.
+We've made a quick 5 step check list to help you get the most out of your mouth guard.

 Once you take the guard out of your mouth, make sure you rinse it off with cool water or submerge it in an antibacterial agent like an effervescent cleaner to remove any lingering bacteria.
 Before use, rinse down with water to remove soap residue.